Selected Documents Relating to the Fund, the United Nations, and Other International Organizations

 The executive heads, assistant executive heads, heads of departments and other officials of a rank not lower than head of department of the specialized agencies, traveling on United Nations laissez-passer on the business of the specialized agencies, shall be granted the same facilities for travel as are accorded to officials of comparable rank in diplomatic missions.

-Article IX Settlement of Disputes
+Settlement OF Disputes